 1. Gathering Evidence

-2. Beginning Your Case and Gathering Documentation
+2. Initiating the Case and Documentation

-3. Questioning
+3. Questioning (Examinations for Discovery)

 4. Medical Exams